...to the Ten Zen Practices

 To those who tour the world, selling mindfulness based stress reduction (MBSR) seminars, reducing Buddhism to just another self-help program, we offer three cheers, in Chinese:

 Phooey!
 Phooey!
 Phooey!

 OK, so phooey is not really a Chinese word, but it ought to be.
 And I like the joke.

-Actually, I have met only one teacher of MBSR and he is a great guy who is very sincere and doing a lot of good work (far more work in the field of Buddhism than I have ever done).
+Actually, I have met only one teacher of MBSR in person and he is a great guy who is very sincere and doing a lot of good work (far more work in the field of Buddhism and general goodness than I have ever done).
 So I hereby acknowledge that the above Chinese version of the hip-hip-hooray cheer doesn't apply to all MBSR teachers.

 And in penance I offer this link to his website.

 But we practice Buddhism for one reason only: To wake up for the benefit of all sentient beings, not to attain the side effects of lower blood pressure and all that stuff the MBSR programs offer.

 The first three practices appear in Beginning Zen.